gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He nodded at the tralpa trudging up the rise in front of them.

 "Thank *you* for grabbing hold of me," she replied.
-"I think they'd be lighting candles for both of us if you hadn't."
+"They'd be lighting candles for us if you hadn't."

 "You might have to light one for me when we get back to the village," the young soldier said glumly.
 He patted his hip.
-"I lost my sword as well as my jacket.
-Sergeant Dorbu isn't going to be happy about that."
+"Sergeant Dorbu really isn't going to be happy about this."

 *Thud.*
 They both stopped and stared at the scabbard and sword